scds/ola2012/slides/scds/one/02_john.md

 * .deb based Linux distributions
 * sysadmin through cherry-pick or clusterssh

 .notes KVM is a particular kind of Linux virtualization technology that requireshypervisor support in hardware. .deb is because I am a Debian fascist.
 Explain clusterssh.
+Designed for my comfort.

 !SLIDE bullets incremental
 # This is not terribly scalable #